vuejs/v2.vuejs.org/src/v2/guide/installation.md

 ### Runtime + Compiler vs. Runtime-only

-If you need to compile templates on the fly (e.g. passing a string to the `template` option, or mounting to an element using its in-DOM HTML as the template), you will need the compiler and thus the full build:
+If you need to compile templates on the client (e.g. passing a string to the `template` option, or mounting to an element using its in-DOM HTML as the template), you will need the compiler and thus the full build:

 ``` js
 // this requires the compiler